Lambda School of Music and Fine Arts: Student and alumni achievements

 Students from the music performance program of Lambda School have been accepted into the Bachelor's program in music performance of major prestigious university in North America, including the New England Conservatory of Music, Peabody Institute of Music, Manhattan School of Music, Cleveland Institute of Music in the United States, as well as McGill University (in Montreal, Canada).

 Young students from Lambda School of Music and Fine Arts are regular winners of the Canadian Music Competition (a.k.a.
 C.M.C), as well as the CBC Virtuose (a new television program by CBC) hosted by Gregory Charles.
 Alumni including Emily Oulousian and Diane Liu both won the 2016 and 2017 edition of the Virtuose Competition.
 Young students are also regular Gold Medal winners in examinations offered by the Royal Conservatory of Music (in both practical and theory examinations).
 In 2016, young piano students from Lambda, aged from as young as 6 to 18 years old also performed Camille Saint-Saens' Carnaval of the Animals with the Orford Orchestra under the baton of Maestro Jean-Francois Rivest.
+Piano students of Lambda School have also taken masterclasses with concert pianist Alfred Brendel at McGill University.

 The school takes an innovative approach to musical and artistic education.
 It regularly presents masterclass series by artist teachers to promote a high standard of musical performance for students in the Montreal community.
-Lambda also hosts monthly pedagogical workshops presented by clinicians on performance-related topics to encourage discussion amongst members of the pedagogical community on topics including: performance practice, the circumvention of performance interferences and blocks, maximizing potential in the gifted music student, the effective use the body during practice and performance, and performance injury prevention through the Alexander Technique, and the Feldenkrais Method.
+Lambda also hosts monthly pedagogical workshops presented by clinicians on performance-related topics to encourage discussion amongst members of the pedagogical community on topics including: performance practice, the circumvention of performance interferences and blocks, maximizing potential in the gifted music student, the effective use the body during practice and performance, and performance injury prevention through the Alexander Technique, and the Feldenkrais Method in collabortion with the Alan Fraser Institute.